-The obtainment and updating of information about the current condition and the continuous dynamic changes of our earth's surface in remote high-mountain regions is a task where remote sensing technologies can best display their advantages.
-Land use cover (LUC) assessment is one of the most important parameters to meaningfully plan for land resources management.
-LUC inventories are assuming increasing importance in various resources sectors like agricultural settlements planning, surveys, environmental studies and operational planning based on agro-climatic zones.
+LULC assessment is one the most important parameters to meaningfully plan for land resources management.
+LULC inventories are assuming increasing importance in various resources sectors like agricultural planning, settlements surveys, environmental studies and operational planning based on agro-climatic zones.

 The knowledge of spatial land cover information is essential for proper management, planning and monitoring of natural resources (Zhu, 1997).
+For example, it is a desired input for many agricultural, geological, hydrological and ecological models.
 Satellite remote sensing imagery is a viable source of gathering quality land cover information at local, regional and global scales (Csaplovics, 1998; Foody, 2002).
-Moreover, remote sensing data are on the whole, useful for land cover change detection and mapping in mountainous regions such as Puer and Simao counties in Yunnan Province.
+Moreover, remote sensing data are on the whole, useful for land cover change detection and mapping in mountainous regions such as Puer and

+Simao counties in the mountainous Yunnan Province.

-Nowadays, amount of studies to map LUC change using remote sensing data in high mountain areas have been reported with varying degrees of accuracy.
+Nowadays, amount of studies to map land use land cover change using remote sensing data in high mountain areas have been reported with varying degrees of accuracy.
 This may be due to a large number of factors that influence the remote sensing process.
 These include the presence of shadows caused by high altitude of the terrain, the cloud cover, deep narrow valleys and ravines, low sun angles, steep slopes and differential vegetation cover.
 For that reason, classification only on the basis of spectral data from a remote sensing sensor alone may not be sufficient to gather effective land cover information (Arora and Mathur, 2001).
 Keeping in view the existing conditions, in our study an attempt has been made to detect land use cover changes of Puer-Simao counties.

-The lack of information at scales higher than 1:50000 and high spatial resolution imagery, such as aerial photos, or images without clouds in the study areas, has forced us to study the changes detection based only on data available, comparable and accurate at a mid range resolution, for the years 1990 and 1999 using Landsat TM data.
+The lack of information at scales higher than 1:500000 and high spatial resolution imagery, such as aerial photos, or images without clouds in the study areas, has forced us to study the changes detection based only on data available, comparable and accurate at a mid range resolution, for the years 1990 and 1999 using Landsat TM data.